benyli/MountainSort-OpatzLab/README.md

 Specifically, it works on Windows Subsystem for Linux (WSL)
 - more details in ./_MountainSort_OpatzLab/resources

-Organized and written by Benjamin Li with mentorship from Sebastian Bitzenhofer and Mattia Chini (http://www.opatzlab.com/team-members/) during IPAN 2018 (http://www.eecs.umich.edu/ipan/)
+Organized and written by Benjamin Li with mentorship from Sebastian Bitzenhofer and Mattia Chini (http://www.opatzlab.com/team-members/) during IPAN 2018 (http://www.eecs.umich.edu/ipan/).

-At risk of annoyance, I tried to be thorough in the description here.
 Hope this may be helpful!

 ## Folder structure
 *After cloning, please create the empty folders "input" and "output" in ./_MountainSort_OpatzLab to hold the automatically genearted MountainSort input and output files, see **Preprocessing pipeline** and **Analysis pipeline***